Professors Seek Freedom from ‘Anti-Semitic’ Union’s Representation

 Avraham Goldstein and five other City University of New York (CUNY) professors were outraged when their union issued a resolution they viewed as “anti-Israel” and “anti-Semitic.”

-Though Goldstein these professors are no longer union members, New York law forces them to still accept the union’s representation.
+Though Goldstein and these professors are no longer union members, New York law forces them to still accept the union’s representation.
 State law also allows union officials to treat nonmembers as second-class employees.
 The professors’ lawsuit seeks to vindicate their First Amendment rights and free them from the “exclusive representation” of a union they believe hates them.

 Professor Flees Soviet Anti-Semitism